NFL Pickem: How To Make Smart Selections Every Week

 - Risk Management: Since cash games provide a higher probability of winning, they are suitable for DFS players who prioritize bankroll stability over volatility.
 The goal in cash games is to avoid risky, low-floor players and instead opt for safe, predictable choices that ensure a steady point flow.
 Conversely, GPP tournaments require a higher risk tolerance because payouts are heavily weighted toward the top 10% of the field.
 DFS players must be willing to embrace variance, meaning taking calculated risks on under-the-radar players or high-upside selections.
 While these contests offer the potential for life-changing payouts, they can also lead to longer stretches without winning.

-- Entry Fee Allocation: Given the steadier return rate in cash games, allocating a larger portion of your bankroll (typically 60-80%) toward these contests is advisable.
-This strategy provides a consistent source of smaller but more frequent winnings, which helps sustain DFS play over time.
+- Entry Fee Allocation: Given the steadier returns in cash games, allocating a larger portion of your bankroll (typically 60-80%) to these contests is advisable.
+This strategy provides a consistent source of smaller, more frequent winnings, helping sustain DFS play over time.
 The remaining 20-40% can be allocated to GPPs, where the goal is to capitalize on high-risk, high-reward opportunities.
 This approach ensures that players can continue participating in tournaments without exhausting their bankroll too quickly.
 By maintaining a balanced approach to entry fee allocation, DFS players can leverage the stability of cash games while still taking advantage of the lucrative potential of GPPs.

 - Lineup Construction Strategy: Optimizing lineup construction is another critical distinction between cash games and GPPs.
 In cash games, ownership percentages matter less, as the goal is to build a safe, high-floor lineup that will consistently score above the field’s median.
 This means stacking high-usage, proven performers across multiple positions to maximize point security.
 GPP tournaments require a different mindset, as differentiation from the field is key.
 Since many DFS players will flock toward popular, high-projected options, contrarian plays can provide a competitive edge.
 Strategies such as stacking teammates, selecting low-ownership players, or fading the most popular picks can help increase the likelihood of a unique lineup reaching the top payout tiers.